rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

 Coscientist demonstrated capabilities to autonomously design, plan, and perform palladium-catalyzed carbon-carbon bond formation reactions, originally described in a preprint in April 2023.

-The other significant aspects of research include a literature survey, report writing, and publication.
-Literature surveys are now assisted primarily by intelligent generative AI-based search assistants like Gemini.
-Many have started relying
-on [p-hacking ](https://rkgofiitk.github.io/academic-issues.github.io/Topics/Prompt_engineering.html) in quest for establishing research hypothesis.
-It will be interesting to surmise that much of humanities, social sciences, and management research will be AI-driven in the next few years.
-AI's role in mathematical science appears counter-intuitive as mathematics is dependent on rigorous definitions, derivations, and proofs  [So, as of now, AI systems are ill-equipped to be assistance in creating human-validated research in mathematical sciences.](https://www.nature.com/articles/s42254-024-00740-1)
+Some of the significant aspects of research include a literature survey, report writing, and publication.
+Literature surveys are now assisted primarily by intelligent generative AI-based search assistants like Gemini and Chat-GPT.
+Many social science researchers have started relying  on [p-hacking ](https://rkgofiitk.github.io/academic-issues.github.io/Topics/Prompt_engineering.html) for establishing research hypothesis.It will be interesting to surmise that much of humanities, social sciences, and management research will be AI-driven in the next few years.
+AI's role in mathematical science appears counter-intuitive as mathematics is dependent on rigorous definitions, derivations, and proofs  [AI systems are ill-equipped](https://www.nature.com/articles/s42254-024-00740-1) to be of any assistance in creating human-validated type of research in mathematical sciences.
 However, the combination of human expertise and AI algorithms will become an integral part of theoretical research in the near future, as is already the case in social sciences.
 Carefully curated AI-augmented mathematical education systems may do a much better job than an average human tutor.
 The US Education Department has created a [policy document](https://www.ed.gov/sites/ed/files/documents/ai-report/ai-report.pdf) on the automation-based association